 This course is designed to familiarize students with autism spectrum disorders.
 Specifically, students will focus on the characteristics of autism, the assessment process for diagnosis, and the etiological theories for the development of autism.
-Students will also learn about current evidence-based treatments and pseudoscientific fads in focus on applied behavior analysis (ABA) as an intervention and review techniques for teaching new skills and reducing problem behaviors in individuals with autism.
+Students will also learn about current evidencebased treatments and pseudoscientific fads in autism treatment.
+In addition, the course will focus on applied behavior analysis (ABA) as an intervention and review techniques for teaching new skills and reducing problem behaviors in individuals with autism.